AdelePrism/Magic-System/docs/Characters/Artemis/📜 Spells/🎶 Melody of the Wind.md

 - She can use this to play music anytime she wants.
 ### Notes
 - Artemis often uses this spell recreationally, as playing music is one of her hobbies.
+- The spell due to its simplicity is very efficient, and hardly uses any emotion to do as its simply vibrating the air coming out of her mouth.